GetDKAN/dkan_sci_metadata/README.md

 ### DKAN Sci Citation (modules/dkan_sci_citation)

 - Support for DOI-based citations.
 Adds a citation bundle that allows adding via either a free text field or a DOI.
 If DOI is used, the full citation is retrieved from CrossRef and displayed properly on the dataset page.
 See module README for details.

+This module is the result of a joint partnership between [CivicActions](https://civicactions.com) and the [US Department of Agriculture](https://usda.gov), as part of the development of the [Ag Data Commons](https://data.nal.usda.gov/).